Cluckhead/Bang/Docs/Features.md

     *   Provides 'All Funds' and 'No Funds' options in the fund selector.
     *   Added 'Rimes' as a potential data source.
 *   **Weight Check:** Compare fund and benchmark weights via `/weights/check`

+---

+**Note:** YTM and YTW comparisons are now available in the navigation and behave identically to other comparison types.
+Simply select "YTM Comparison" or "YTW Comparison" from the Checks & Comparisons menu to access these features.

 ## Data Staleness Detection